Buyer Education

 Reserve fund health directly affects your financial exposure as a condo owner.
 Here is why it should be a top priority during your purchase evaluation:

-- Insurance implications: Buildings with deferred maintenance and low reserves may face higher insurance premiums or difficulty obtaining coverage.
+Buildings with deferred maintenance and low reserves may face higher insurance premiums or difficulty obtaining coverage, further increasing monthly costs for all owners.

 Questions to Ask About Reserves